Gilmore Girls: Background

 Amy Sherman-Palladino, who came from a background of writing for half-hour sitcoms, had Gilmore Girls approved by The WB after several of her previous pitches were turned down.
 On a whim, she suggested a show about a mother and daughter but had put little thought into the idea.
 Having to create a pilot, she drew inspiration for the show's setting of "Stars Hollow, Connecticut", after making a trip to Washington, Connecticut, where she stayed at the Mayflower Inn.
 She explained: "If I can make people feel this much of what I felt walking around this fairy town, I thought that would be wonderful ...
 At the time I was there, it was beautiful, it was magical, and it was a feeling of warmth and small-town camaraderie ...
 There was a longing for that in my own life, and I thought—that's something that I would really love to put out there."
-Stars Hollow was inspired by and is loosely based on the actual villages of Washington Depot, Connecticut; West Hartford, Connecticut, and the town of New Milford.
+Stars Hollow was inspired by and is loosely based on the villages of Washington Depot, Connecticut; West Hartford, Connecticut, and the town of New Milford.

 Once the setting was established, Gilmore Girls developed as a mixture of sitcom and family drama.
 Sherman-Palladino's aim was to create "A family show that doesn't make parents want to stick something sharp in their eyes while they're watching it and doesn't talk down to kids."
 She wanted the family dynamic to be important because "It's a constant evolution ...
 You never run out of conflict."
 The show's pace, dialogue, and focus on class divisions was heavily inspired by the screwball comedies of the 1930s and Katharine Hepburn and Spencer Tracy films.
 Sherman-Palladino was also influenced by the "acerbic wit" of Dorothy Parker.

 The pilot episode of Gilmore Girls received financial support from the script development fund of the Family Friendly Programming Forum, which includes some of the nation's leading advertisers, making it one of the first networks shows to reach the air with such funding.
-The show was green-lit by The WB, and Sherman-Palladino proceeded to exercise control over all aspects of its production.
-Her husband Daniel Palladino was a consultant and occasional writer for the first season, then agreed to quit his producer position on Family Guy to commit to Gilmore Girls; he became an executive producer with the second season, and also played a major role.
+The show was green-lit by The WB, and Sherman-Palladino exercised control over all aspects of its production.
+Her husband Daniel Palladino was a consultant and occasional writer for the first season, then agreed to quit his producer position on Family Guy to commit to Gilmore Girls; he became an executive producer with the second season and also played a major role.
 The show's third executive producer was Gavin Polone.